OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaAudioLevelSensor.rst

 .. cpp:class:: OcaAudioLevelSensor: OcaLevelSensor

-    Child of **OcaLevelSensor** that returns an audio meter reading in dB relative to a known reference level, and whose value has been calculated by the selected averaging algorithm.
+    Child of **OcaLevelSensor** that shall return an audio meter reading in dB relative to a known reference level, and whose value shall be calculated by the selected averaging algorithm.

     **Properties**: